 For a variety of reasons, some patients opt to recuperate at home.
 That’s why UHS Home Care developed its Rehab at Home program.

-The cornerstone of Rehab at Home is our expert clinical team that includes physical, occupational and speech therapists; certified rehabilitation nurses; nurses certified in wound, ostomy and continence care; medical social workers; physicians; and other specialists.
+The cornerstone of Rehab at Home is our expert clinical team in Binghamton that includes physical therapists, occupational therapists and speech therapists; certified rehabilitation nurses; nurses certified in wound, ostomy and continence care; medical social workers; physicians; and other specialists.
 Our team works closely with patients, their family, and their physician to establish functional goals and an individualized plan of care to improve independence.

-The Rehab at Home staff is experienced with the most complex patient care needs, including:
+The Rehab at Home staff in Binghamton is experienced with the most complex patient care needs, including:

 - Complex orthopedic cases